-Your Wave account includes sophisticated invoicing features like estimates, recurring invoices, automatic reminders and more; All with the goal of getting money into your pocket for the work you do, and capturing that information in your accounting records.
+Your Wave account includes features like estimates, recurring invoices, automated reminders and more; all with the goal of getting money into your pocket and capturing that information in your accounting records.

-In Wave, Invoicing is a simple process that follows these steps:
+In Wave, invoicing is a simple process that follows 4 steps:

 - Record a payment.

 The first time you try to create an invoice, you’ll be prompted to customize the settings to have it match your brand.

 Did you miss the prompt?
 You can always get back to the customization settings by clicking Settings > Invoice Customization.

 There are three main options to customize your invoices: Adding your logo, choosing a template, and picking an accent color.

 After you’ve saved your customizations, you’ll land on the Create Invoice page.